 For information on applying to the CUNY SPH MPH and MS programs, please visit the following link:

 All students complete a supervised fieldwork placement in which they have an opportunity to practice skills taught in the classroom.
 An accompanying seminar allows students to critically analyze these experiences.
 Students also complete a capstone project, research paper or Masters Essay and participate in a seminar in which they discuss their projects.
 Finally, each MPH student completes the courses for their specific specialization as well as the necessary electives.

 MPH in Community Health Education

-Description: The Community Health Education program is the social and behavioral sciences arm of the CUNY School of Public Health’s MPH degree program at Hunter College.
+Description: The Community Health Education program is the social and behavioral sciences arm of the CUNY School of Public Health’s MPH degree program.
 The program is designed to help students develop the competencies they will need to promote health in urban communities—competencies in assessment, community engagement, program development, grant writing, research, and evaluation.
 The program focuses on the social determinants of disease and health inequalities with a corresponding emphasis on structural theories of change, informed by social justice principles.
 Graduates work in a variety of organizations across public and nonprofit sectors in New York and beyond, including service, advocacy and health care organizations.
 Credits: 45 Additional Information

 MPH in Environmental & Occupational Health Sciences